Quansight-Labs/uarray/docs/glossary.rst

 ------

 A domain is a collection or grouping of multimethods.
-A domain's string, by convention (although not by force) is the name of the module that provides the multimethods.
+A domain's string, by convention (although not by force), is the name of the module that provides the multimethods.

 Dispatching
 -----------

-Dispatching is the process of forward a function call to an implementation in a backend.
+Dispatching is the process of forwarding a function call to an implementation in a backend.

 Conversion